boypaida12/calculator-app-main/README.md

 ## Update

-After almost a month, I've been able to add operation functionality to the calculator.
+After more than a month, I've been able to add operation functionality to the calculator.
 I will probably add more checks to improve functionality.

 ## Author
 - Frontend Mentor - [@boypaida12](https://www.frontendmentor.io/profile/boypaida12)